-This article is an edited transcript of The Great Viking Army at Repton with Cat Jarman on Dan Snow’s History Hit, first broadcast 27 March 2018.
-You can listen to the full episode below or to the full podcast for free on Acast.
+This article is an edited transcript of The Great Viking Army at Repton with Cat Jarman available on History Hit TV.

 One of the major discoveries at Repton, a major Viking excavation site, was a mass grave full of the skulls and major bones of nearly 300 bodies.

 They were all disarticulated bones in what we call a secondary burial, which means that they weren’t thrown into the mass grave just after death, when their bodies were still complete .

 They’d already turned into skeletons and then their bones were moved.
 So they had a primary burial somewhere else first and then they were moved into the charnel.

 The remains include numerous women

 We were able to determine the sex of the bodies in this grave, which is only really possible if you’ve got the skull or the pelvis.
 We believe about 20% of these bodies were women.